codahale/lockstitch/design.md

 assumptions:

 1. AEGIS-128L is IND-CPA-secure when used with a unique nonce.
-2. HKDF-SHA-256 is indistinguishable from a random oracle.
+2. HMAC-SHA-256 is indistinguishable from a random oracle.
-3. HKDF-SHA-256's XOF is PRF-secure.
+3. AEGIS-128L is PRF-secure.
 4. At least one of the inputs to the state is a nonce (i.e., not used for multiple messages).

 ## Complex Protocols